aliakhtar/EzGss/README.md

 ##License

 Apache 2.0.
-Feel free to use it liberally / fork it.
-If you are from Jetbeans, please consider using this to improve support for GssResources in Intellij.
+Use freely.
+If you are from Jet Brains, please consider using this to improve support for GssResources in Intellij.